BirolLab/AIEdit/README.md

 In the output folder (specified by `-o`), the following files are created:

-- `mismatches.tsv` containing all the detected mismatch patterns
-- `db.json` which is a dump of the pattern database in JSON format
+- `db.json`, a dump of the pattern database in JSON format
+- `edited.fa`, the edited sequences in FASTA format
+- `variants.vcf`, list of edits in VCF format